rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 };
 {{< /highlight >}}

 In this function, you can merge both results with the JavaScript spread operator.
 If there is no new result, return the previous result.
 The important part is merging the `edges` of both repositories objects to have a merge list of items.
 The `fetchMoreResult` takes precedence over the `previousResult` in the `repositories` object because it contains the new `pageInfo`, with its `endCursor` and `hasNextPage` properties from the last paginated result.
 You need to have those when clicking the button another time to have the correct cursor as an argument.
+If you want to checkout an alternative to the verbose JavaScript spread operator when dealing with deeply nested data, checkout the changes in {{% a_blank "this GitHub Pull Request" "https://github.com/the-road-to-graphql/react-graphql-github-apollo/pull/14" %}} that uses Lenses from Ramda.js.

 To add one more small improvement for user friendliness, add a loading indicator when more pages are fetched.
 So far, the `loading` boolean in the Query component of the Profile component is only true for the initial request, but not for the following requests.
 Change this behavior with a prop that is passed to the Query component, and the loading boolean will be updated accordingly.